gabriellygoncalves/gabriellygoncalves/README.md

 <h1>Hi!
 I'm Gabrielly Gonçalves :)</h1>

 I currently work as a Development Support, focusing on Front-end and website development.
-I'm immersed in the study of Next.js and have knowledge of MySQL, HTML5, CSS3, React and JavaScript.
+I'm immersed in the study of Flutter and TypeScript.

 During high school, I had the opportunity to study at a vocational school, where I studied Computer Technician, acquiring a solid foundation for my career in technology.
 Later, I graduated in Systems Analysis and Development from Estácio de Sá University.
 I'm currently starting my postgraduate degree in Software Engineering with DevOps at Unifor, in Fortaleza, CE.